 Fluency is a somewhat subjective concept.
 So, when I say “fluent,” what precisely do I mean?
 To help you understand what I mean, give a view to the following points that help you understand the need for fluency in Thai.
 If you know enough Thai, you can speak like native Thai people.

 On the phone, you can have a long chat with a stranger without them noticing you are a foreigner.
 You can read a book in Thai just as quickly as you do in English.
-Therefore, native people cannot judge your capability of studying Thai.
-By knowing Thai fluently, you can get into a great discussion on any topic with the native Thai speakers.
+Therefore, native people cannot judge your capability to study Thai.
+By knowing Thai fluently, you can get into a great discussion on any topic with native Thai speakers.

 No matter how much vocabulary you know, all is in vain if you do not know grammar rules.
 You can start using Thai words as soon as you are comfortable with them.
 Of course, you’ll probably make many mistakes using new words, but that’s part of the learning process.

 Using common words to converse with someone who speaks the Thai language will demonstrate how the language works in ordinary conversation.
 As you become more familiar with the language, you can talk about many topics of daily life.

 No doubt a great idea is to discuss politics with the natives.
 As mentioned earlier, practicing Thai using grammar in sentences will help you a lot in getting fluent.
 Moreover, it will also help you talk with the taxi drivers like a Thai person.
 Essentially, by following this technique, you can avoid being slowed down by less intriguing grammar rules.